MicrosoftDocs/bot-docs/articles/bot-framework-intelligence-speech.md

 ```

 ### Speaker recognition example
-For our second example, we will build a bot that leverages the Speaker Recognition API.
+For this example, you will build a bot that leverages the Speaker Recognition API.
 The code allows you to use voice for authentication scenarios.
 The bot receives the audio file, compares it against the sender’s voiceprint, and then responds back with an accept or reject decision as well as a confidence score.
 We will use the <a href="http://docs.botframework.com/connector/getstarted/#getting-started-in-net)" target="_blank">Bot Application .NET template</a> as our starting point.
-Note that the example requires the *Microsoft.ProjectOxford.SpeakerRecognition* package, which can be obtained via <a href="https://www.nuget.org/packages/Microsoft.ProjectOxford.Vision/" target="_blank">nuGet</a>.
+Note that the example requires the **Microsoft.ProjectOxford.SpeakerRecognition** package, which can be obtained via <a href="https://www.nuget.org/packages/Microsoft.ProjectOxford.Vision/" target="_blank">nuGet</a>.

 Before you begin, you need to enroll your voice by saying one of the <a href="https://dev.projectoxford.ai/docs/services/563309b6778daf02acc0a508/operations/5652c0801984551c3859634d" target="_blank">preselected passphrases</a>.
 The Speaker Verification service requires at least 3 enrollments, so the bot will ask for three enrollment audio files, and send a confirmation when the enrollment is completed.

-After you create your project with the Bot Application template, add the *Microsoft.ProjectOxford.SpeakerRecognition package*, and then open the *MessagesController.cs* file.
+After you create your project with the Bot Application template, add the **Microsoft.ProjectOxford.SpeakerRecognition package**, and then open the *MessagesController.cs* file.

 Start by adding the following namespaces.